-Same window as above but cut into small tiles.
-Each tile's area is calculated.
+Figure 2 - Same window as Figure 1 but cut into small tiles.
+Each tile's density is calculated separately.

 It may be of interest to get a measure of the "spatial frequency" of a particular tile.
 Two tiles might have the same area fill value but tile (a) might have a single fat rectangle and tile (b) might be composed of many tightly spaced narrow lines.

-Area Fill can give an single value indication of the frequency by calculating and reporting the x/y components of the conductor perimeters.
+Area Fill can give a single value indication of the frequency by calculating and reporting the x/y components of the conductor perimeters.

 Because Area Fill is often used for massive IC layout databases, the program can subdivide the computations using multiple threads.
 Our users routinely run jobs on 16 CPU's in a 64 bit Linux environment.